-I know you have a bit of confusion about safety and worried about is it safe.
+I know you have a bit of confusion about the safety and worried about is it safe.
 Well, let’s face it.

 Of course, you can use it.
 According to NASA, you can only use welder helmets that have a Shade 12 or higher.
-In a word, you could use it as an alternative of eclipse glasses.
+In a word, you could use it as an alternative to eclipse glasses.

 If you are a welder, you know that very well these are much darkening than any typical helmet.
 On the other hand, some feel the sun is too bright even with shade 12 and sun to din in shade 14 welding glasses.
 That’s why Shade 13 filters are better.
 But it’s true that it’s hard to find shade 13.

-Darker the better it’s true, but at 14 shade you may not be able to see much.
+The darker the better it’s true, but at 14 shade you may not be able to see much.
 Dark Green Face Shield rated IR5 or IR3 are not going to be safe enough for staring at the sun.
 Therefore, it can cause eye damage.